logisim-evolution/logisim-evolution/artwork/README.md

 Use `update_assets.sh` shell script to regenerated all PNG icons and logos using SVG source files.

 IMPORTANT NOTES:

-* You must have Inkscape, icoutils and icnsutils installed first (`apt install -y inkscape icoutils icnsutils`) as script needs these tools.
+* You must have Inkscape, icoutils and icnsutils installed first as script needs these tools.
 * you **MUST** install logo fonts before running this script or output (mainly logo) will be broken.

 ## Fonts ##